survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Some of the options support further customization as discussed by the official documentation.
 If you enable mangling, it is a good idea to set `except: ['webpackJsonp']` to avoid mangling the webpack runtime.

 T> Dropping the `console` statements can be achieved through Babel too by using the [babel-plugin-remove-console](https://www.npmjs.com/package/babel-plugin-remove-console) plugin.
-Babel is discussed in detail in the *Processing with Babel* chapter.
+Babel is discussed in detail in the *Loading JavaScript* chapter.

 ## Other Ways to Minify JavaScript